 Student research under the sponsorship of members of the faculty of the preclinical and clinical departments is encouraged as an important part of the elective medical curriculum.
-Stipends vary from about \$2,000 to \$3,500 for the summer programs, depending upon experience.
-Limited funds for fellowship support are available on a competitive basis from individual departments within the Medical School, with occasional support from the Dean's office.
+Stipends vary from about \$2,000 to \$4,000 for the summer programs, depending duration of project.
+Limited funds for fellowship support are available on a competitive basis from individual departments within the Medical School, with matching support from the Dean's office.
 Funds are provided from a variety of sources, including the United States Public Health Service and various private foundations and health-interested organizations such as the local affiliates of the American Heart Association.